 Wanna let the slow cooker do the work?
 This slow cooker chicken tikka masala is marinated in a creamy yogurt sauce and it’s perfectly seasoned with cumin, garlic, and garam masala.
 This naan is almost a requirement for scooping up all that chicken and sauce!

-If you love eggs in purgatory, you’ll LOVE Shakshuka!
+If you love the idea of poached eggs with some heat, you’ll LOVE Shakshuka!
 Eggs poached in a spicy tomato sauce with garlic naan to sop up that delicious sauce?
 Talk about a perfect brunch combo!

 - ¾ tsp active dry yeast or instant yeast